strongloop/strong-remoting/README.md

 ### Adapters

 Adapters provide the transport-specific mechanisms to make remote objects (and collections thereof) available over their transport.
 The REST adapter, for example, handles an HTTP server and facilitates mapping your objects to RESTful resources.
-Other adapters, on the other hand, might provide a less opionated, RPC-style network interface.
+Other adapters, on the other hand, might provide a less opinionated, RPC-style network interface.
 Your application code doesn't need to know what adapter it's using.

 ### Hooks